sahilrajput03/sahilrajput03/README.md

 A Pragmatic software developer. [fsf](https://www.fsf.org/).

-A have no limitations ~ Thomas Shelby
+I have no limitations ~ Thomas Shelby

 Discipline means choosing between what you want now and what you want most. ~Unkonwn